cpetersen/lighthouse-iphone/README.markdown

 * error message if can't connect
 * UPDATE THE API TOKEN to view properly
 * USE THE ACTUAL API KEY
+* UPDATE PROJECTADMIN VIEW WHEN ADDING/DELETING A PROJECT